 I am back in action to bring you another EPIC vegan dessert, and man oh man do these Vegan Lemon Scones made with Candied Lemons DELIVER.
 If you’re looking for the perfect candied lemon recipe and a delicious lemon scone recipe in one, then you are going to want to make these ASAP!

 The truth is, these vegan lemon scones all started with a quest to make the perfect candied lemons.
-After a lot of experimentation, I am happy to say I perfected the recipe for candied lemons!
-Are you ready for the big secret?
+After a lot of experimentation, I am happy to say I perfected the recipe for candied lemons that are soft and never bitter.

 Use a peeler to remove the lemon rind before you boil the lemons!
-It removes any bitter flavor and you can chop the peeled lemon rind up and use it as the zest in the scope recipe!
+This step removes any bitter flavor.
+Plus, you can chop the peeled lemon rind up and use it as the zest in the scope recipe!

 Here’s the thing about making candied lemons: After you make them, you have a decent amount of leftover candied lemon syrup.
 It’s super thick, super delicious, and PERFECT as a sweetener in these scones.
 Reducing food waste AND yummy lemon scones?
 Win!